 Still wondering how to keep countertops clean when your kitchen has zero storage?
 These PHUNAYA floating shelves add vertical space in all the right places.
 They’re modern, sturdy, and ideal for spices, mugs, oils—or anything else that keeps creeping back onto your counter.
 Less clutter, more charm.
 It’s an instant glow-up for kitchens where function and style fight daily.

-Why Smart Storage Is the Key to How to Keep Countertops Clean
+Why Smart Storage Is the Key to How to Clean Countertops

 The biggest mistake I made?
 Thinking I had to keep everything within reach.
 Once I stopped storing everything on my counters, I realized how much extra space I actually had.